seanmdalton/pulsestage/docs/development/setup/local-development.md

 # 🛠️ PulseStage Development Guide

-This guide covers the streamlined local development workflow for PulseStage.
+This guide covers the streamlined local development workflow for PulseStage with **hot reload** for instant feedback.

 ## 📋 Table of Contents